rothdearl/VirtruTechnicalAssignment/README.md

 setup.bat
 ```

-Dependencies are installed in the user packages but if and error regarding an "externally-managed-environment" occurs
+Dependencies are installed as user packages but if an error regarding an "externally-managed-environment" occurs during
-during setup, pass `--break-system-packages` as a parameter to the script.
+setup, pass `--break-system-packages` as a parameter to the script.
 Example:

 **Mac/Linux:**